Skip to content

 Important Notes

-• Read-only operation: This node is intended for SELECT queries.
-Use SaltOracleExecute for INSERT/UPDATE/DELETE.
+• This node is intended for SELECT (read-only) queries.
+For INSERT/UPDATE/DELETE, use the 'Oracle Execute' node.

 Troubleshooting